The COVID-19 and Cancer Coalition Tackles Vaccines

 - The need to simplify vaccine registration and scheduling

-Visit the CDC’s website for more information on the recommendation.
-CSC encourages you to speak to your health care team to see if a third dose is right for you.
-For more information on COVID-19 and cancer, visit the National Cancer Institute website.
+Visit the CDC’s website for up-to-date information on the COVID-19 vaccine recommendations.
+For more information on COVID-19 and cancer, visit the National Cancer Institute.
+Additional resources on COVID-19 vaccines include:

 CSC supports patient self-determination.
 People impacted by cancer, in collaboration with their loved ones and health care team, should be empowered to make well-informed decisions regarding their own health care and have the right to know if their medical team is vaccinated for COVID-19, should they choose to ask.

-We will continue to share important information about the COVID-19 and Cancer Coalition and our COVID-19 study findings with the cancer community.
+We will continue to share important information with the cancer community about COVID-19 vaccines for people with cancer, our coalition's work, and our COVID-19 study findings.
 If you have any questions or would like to learn more about the coalition, please contact email@example.com.